loothunters3/frontend/readme.md

 ### Todo
-- procedurally generated map
+- Procedurally generated map
-- inventory, stats, and loot in chests
+- Inventory, stats, and loot in chests
-- monsters and bosses
+- Monsters and bosses
-- multiplayer, chat, pvp with sockets
+- Multiplayer, chat, pvp with sockets
-- optimize and clean code
+- Optimize and clean code